 O’Connor was named the National Coach of the Year in 2015 by the ABCA, Baseball America, Collegiate Baseball, D1Baseball and Perfect Game, marking the third year he has earned such an honor.
 He was tabbed the 2009 NCBWA and CollegeBaseballInsider.com National Coach of the Year and also was named the 2006 College Baseball Foundation Coach of the Year.
 He is a five-time recipient of ABCA Atlantic Region Coach of the Year laurels (2004, 2009, 2011, 2014, 2015) and five-time ACC Coach of the Year honoree (2004, 2010, 2011, 2013, 2014).
 O’Connor was inducted into the Iowa High School Baseball Coaches Association’s Hall of Fame in 2017.

-Mark Reynolds (Arizona), Joe Koshansky (Colorado), Brandon Guyer (Tampa Bay), Michael Schwimer (Toronto), Mike Ballard (Baltimore), Sean Doolittle (Oakland), David Adams (New York Yankees), Phil Gosselin (Atlanta), Kyle Crockett (Cleveland), Chris Taylor (Seattle), Jarrett Parker (San Francisco), Tyler Wilson (Baltimore), John Hicks (Seattle), Derek Fisher (Houston), Danny Hultzen (Chicago Cubs), Branden Kline (Baltimore), Josh Sborz (Los Angeles Dodgers), Matt Thaiss (Los Angeles Angels), Adam Haseley (Philadelphia), Joe McCarthy (San Francisco) Brandon Waddell (Pirates), Pavin Smith (Diamondbacks) and Tommy Doyle (Rockies) also have made it to baseball’s highest level after playing under O’Connor while at UVA.
+Mark Reynolds (Arizona), Joe Koshansky (Colorado), Brandon Guyer (Tampa Bay), Michael Schwimer (Toronto), Mike Ballard (Baltimore), Sean Doolittle (Oakland), David Adams (New York Yankees), Phil Gosselin (Atlanta), Kyle Crockett (Cleveland), Chris Taylor (Seattle), Jarrett Parker (San Francisco), Tyler Wilson (Baltimore), John Hicks (Seattle), Derek Fisher (Houston), Danny Hultzen (Chicago Cubs), Branden Kline (Baltimore), Josh Sborz (Los Angeles Dodgers), Matt Thaiss (Los Angeles Angels), Adam Haseley (Philadelphia), Joe McCarthy (San Francisco) Brandon Waddell (Pirates), Pavin Smith (Diamondbacks), Tommy Doyle (Rockies), Alec Bettinger (Brewers), Daniel Lynch (Royals) and Ernie Clement also have made it to baseball’s highest level after playing under O’Connor while at UVA.

 In 2005 Zimmerman went on to make one of the quickest jumps ever to the major leagues – two months – and in 2009 became the first former Cavalier to play in the MLB All-Star Game.
 In 2014 Crockett became the first player from the 2013 MLB Draft to reach the big leagues.
 Doolittle, a two-time MLB All-Star, became the first former Cavalier pitcher to appear in the All-Star Game in 2014.

-Seventy-two Virginia players have nabbed All-ACC honors under O’Connor, including 49 over the last 10 seasons (second most in ACC).
+Seventy-five Virginia players have nabbed All-ACC honors under O’Connor, the second most of any ACC school since 2004.
 Joe Koshansky (2004) and Sean Doolittle (2006) each were named ACC Player of the Year.
 Danny Hultzen earned ACC Pitcher of the Year honors in 2010 and 2011, while Nathan Kirby claimed the distinction in 2014.
 In 2009 Hultzen was tabbed ACC Freshman of the Year, and Joe McCarthy earned the award in 2013.

 The Cavaliers also have become a fixture in the national polls, highlighted by UVA’s first-ever No. 1 ranking in 2010.
 Virginia was ranked No. 1 by Baseball America for 12 weeks during the 2010 season and for a dozen more weeks in 2011.
 UVA reached the top of the polls again in 2014, spending 13 weeks at No. 1, and in 2015.